neha-adnani/SQL_Music-Store-Analysis/README.md

-## 🎧 Music Store Analysis – SQL Portfolio Project
+## 🎧 Music Store Analysis – SQL+PowerBI Portfolio Project

 Uncovering Business Insights from Sales and Customer Data.

 ### 📘 Project Overview

 This SQL portfolio project explores a fictional music store’s database to uncover key insights into customer purchasing behavior, product performance, and regional trends.
 Through advanced SQL queries, the project simulates real-world data analysis tasks typically performed by data analysts and business intelligence professionals.
+The insights generated from SQL queries are then seamlessly integrated and visualized using Power BI to create an interactive and intuitive dashboard.

 ---